allpix-squared/allpix-squared/doc/usermanual/14_additional/_index.md

 weight: 14
 ---

-This chapter briefly describes tools provided with the Allpix Squared framework, which might be re-used in new modules or in standalone code.
+This chapter briefly describes tools provided with the Allpix Squared framework, which might be reused in new modules or in standalone code.